Founder and CEO, Board Certified Patient Advocate

 Elisabeth Schuler is a Board Certified Patient Advocate.
-In addition to over a decade of experience helping patients and their families navigate the healthcare maze, Elisabeth has also served as President of the National Association of Healthcare Advocacy Consultants, which she co-founded in 2009.
+In addition to over a decade of experience helping patients and their families navigate the healthcare maze, Elisabeth has also served as President of the National Association of Healthcare Advocacy, which she co-founded in 2009.
 In 2012, she was invited to participate in a strategic task force on the future of patient advocacy by the University of Wisconsin.
 She is a member of the Alliance of Professional Health Advocates.

 Elisabeth is also a fully-trained bereavement counselor and founded a parent loss support group which she facilitated for ten years.
-She has been a full-time caregiver for a family member and understands the needs of the elderly.
+She has been a full-time caregiver for a family member and understands the needs of senior citizens and their families.

-She has two children, a son who is 26 and her daughter who is now a healthy, thriving 23-year old who is now a pediatric nurse in Maryland.
+She has two children, a son who is 28 and her daughter who is now a healthy, thriving 25-year old who is now a pediatric nurse in Maryland.

 Elisabeth has been trained in several disciplines.
 In October 2011, she completed the Mind-Body Medicine Professional Training Program offered by the Center for Mind-Body Medicine (CMBM) in Washington D.C In June 2009, Elisabeth completed CancerGuides® II training, the Center for Mind-Body Medicine’s course in integrative oncology for people with cancer and their families.
 That same year, she completed a continuing education course on conventional medicine at Georgetown University.
 In 2007, she earned the Certified Senior Advisor (CSA)® credential which provides specialized training in aging and important issues that affect seniors.
 She became a Board Certified Patient Advocate in 2020.